GuillermoTre/myfrontTest/README.md

 ### `npm install`

-Start the project by running:
+Execute:

 ### `npm start`

-Runs the app in the development mode.\
+The app will run in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) in your  browser.